-19 Oct Industry Spotlight: Michelle Escoffery, Brit Award and Ivor Novello Award-Winning Singer Songwriter
+19 Oct Michelle Escoffery: Brit Award and Ivor Novello Award-Winning Singer-Songwriter

-Michelle Escoffery is an Ivor Novello Award and Brit Award-Winning Singer-Songwriter with three decades of experience in the music industry.
+Michelle Escoffery is an Ivor Novello Award and Brit Award-Winning Singer-Songwriter with more than thirty years of experience in the music industry.
 Having signed with both major and independent labels, and recognised for her creativity, musical ability and professional contributions, she currently sits on the Board of Directors for PRS for Music as a Writer-Director and on the Board of Trustees for PRS Foundation.
 Michelle is an educator, boutique label owner, live event organiser/promoter, consultant, masterclass facilitator, performance coach and vocal producer/arranger.

 Michelle spoke with us who about her career, learning from her students, and how working with CLOCK keeps you on your toes.